.co.nz, .net.nz, .org.nz $ 39.95 (1 year)

 EG: A lawnmoving or hairdressing business would be best suited to an NZ domain name whereas a motel or artist portfolio would best suit a global domain name.
 Often business that sell both locally and internationally will buy both a NZ and a global domain names.

-or business site, choosing the right domain name is very
+Whether it's a personal or business site, choosing the right domain name is very important.

 When thinking of a suitable domain name, keep the following in mind: